-HAS IT BEEN SUBJECT TO CALL IN TO DATE?

-Head of Corporate Communications and Administration (Frances Byrne)

-Local Government Act (Northern Ireland) 2014 Schedule 6 - Access to Information: Exemption Information

-(select from the list below reason why report is confidential and delete as appropriate)

-3. Information relating to the financial or business affairs of any particular person (including the Council holding that information).
+Confidential Report from: Head of Corporate Communications and Administration (Frances Byrne) Local Government Act (Northern Ireland) 2014 Schedule 6 - Access to Information: Exemption Information (select from the list below reason why report is confidential and delete as appropriate) 3.
+Information relating to the financial or business affairs of any particular person (including the Council holding that information).
+When will the repo ort become unres tricted: Specify when report will become available After the event Redacted report available Never

-Specify when

-report will After the event

-become available

-Redacted report available Never